MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

   - **AppName -** The name of the affected application. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+- **AppUsedVirtualMemory** - Virtual memory utilized by office application

+- **BucketId** - Watson bucket Identifier for crash

+- **CabGuid** - GUID identifier for the Watson cab.

+- **CallStack** - The Microsoft internal call stack causing the crash.

 - **CrashedAssignedFlights -** The flights assigned to the crashed process. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **CrashedConfigIds -** The configuration assigned to the crashed process. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **CrashedEcsETag -** An experiment identifier for the crashed process.

 - **CrashedImpressionId -** The impression identifier of the crashed process. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **CrashedModuleName** - Failing module name

 - **CrashedProcessSessionID -** A unique identifier of the crashed process.

 - **CrashedProcessSessionInitTime -** The time when the affected process started.

 - **CrashedProcessSessionUninitTime** - The time when the affected process ended.

 - **CrashTag** - The unique identifier for the code of the crash.

 - **CrashType -** Bucketing identifier for the type of crash.

 - **DetectionTime -** The time when the unexpected exit was detected. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **ErrorString -** Error description. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **ExceptionAddress -** Address in the program where the failure occurred. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **ExceptionCode -** Bucketing identifier for the exception.

+- **ExceptionInfo** - System information for the exception.

 - **FaultAppName -** The name of the faulting app. *[This field has been removed from current builds of Office, but might still appear in older builds.]*
+- **HangTypeCode** - Represents class of hang if the process hung during execution.

 - **InstallMethod -** Whether the current build of Office was upgraded from, rolled back to, or a fresh install.

 - **InstallType -** An identifier for the method by which Office was installed. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **InstallTypeName -** An identifier for the method by which Office was installed. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **IsLabMachine -** Whether Office is being run in a Microsoft lab. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **IsMsftInternal -** Whether the Windows user running Office is a Microsoft employee. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **ModuleBaseAddress -** Base Address of the failing module. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **ModuleBuildVersion -** Failing module build version number. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **ModuleMajorVersion -** Failing module major version number. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **ModuleMinorVersion -** Failing module minor version number. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **ModuleName -** Failing module name. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **ModuleOffset -** Offset in bytes (in hexadecimal) from the base address where the failure occurred.

 - **ModuleRevisionVersion -** Failing module build revision version number. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **ModuleSize -** Failing module size in bytes. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **ModuleVersion** - Version of the fault module responsible for a crash.

 - **OfficeArchitectureText** - The architecture of the install: x64, x86, etc.

 - **OfficeUILang** - The Language of the User Interface in the Office Build.

 - **OSEnvironment -** Identifier for what environment Office is running on.

 - **PreviousBuild -** Previously installed build version

 - **ProcessorArchitecture** - Processor Architecture for the environment: x64, x86, etc.

 - **SessionFlags** - Defines the conditions of the session such as: was file opened, or edited, was cloud document opened, was boot sequence completed, etc.

+- **StackHash** - Provides a hashed id for the failure stack in Office.

+- **SystemAvailableMemory** - Available memory in the operating system

 - **UAETypeName -** Bucketing identifier for how the app exited ungracefully. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **UninitLibletId** - The unique identifier for the failing component of the crash.

 - **VerifyElseCrashTag -** Unique identifier for where the app crashed. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+- **WatsonReportId** - Identifier of report sent to the Windows Watson service.

+- **WerEventCreatedTime** - Time stamp for Windows Error Reporting event.

 ### Office.System.SystemHealthUngracefulAppExitImmersive